Find out more about this iconic Sydney landmark...

 Visit Sydney Tower

-The Sydney Tower remains the tallest structure in Sydney and guests can enjoy the views from the Sydney Tower Eye Observation Deck and the outdoor SKYWALK Tour.
-Buy discounted tickets online.
+The Sydney Tower remains the tallest structure in Sydney and guests can enjoy the views from the Sydney Tower Eye Observation Deck.